 Changing your meter configuration for off-peak rates

 If you’re in Victoria and have a smart meter installed at your home, you can request your meter configuration to be changed to be eligible for off-peak rates.
-For more information on how you can change your meter configuration and take advantage of off-peak rates, call us.
+Contact us for more information on how you can change your meter configuration and take advantage of off-peak rates.

 Smart meters and off-peak rates

 Not all smart meters are configured to measure off-peak electricity.